magento/magento2-page-builder/docs/reference/knockout-bindings.md

 ### `hasFocusNoScroll` binding

-This binding enables the functionality of Knockout's [hasFocus](https://knockoutjs.com/documentation/hasfocus-binding.html) binding whilst removing the automatic scrolling that will occur when focusing an element within the browser.
+This binding enables the functionality of Knockout's [hasFocus](https://knockoutjs.com/documentation/hasfocus-binding.html) binding while removing the automatic scrolling that occurs when focusing an element within the browser.

 The binding has no configuration and must be passed an observable with a boolean value.